fajarpratamaputra/quizy/README.md

 }
 ```

-## Development
+## Development Tips
-- `go test ./...` to confirm the project builds.
+- `go test ./...` ensures the module builds.
-- Update this document whenever the API surface changes.
+- Update this doc when the API or deployment flow changes.